 May Jesus find us faithful and ready when that day comes.

-For more information on the Feasts, check out the overview below.
+For more information on all seven of the Lord's Feasts, check out the overview below.

-Read, learn, and be in awe of how the Old Testament yet again points directly to Jesus, the promised Messiah.
+Read, learn, and be in awe of how the Old Testament yet again points directly to Jesus, our promised Messiah.

 And look up, for our redemption draws near...